 - keep the perpetrator out of harm’s way (such as in a secluded location),

-- contact 9-1-1 as early as possible in making the arrest and keep the operator on the phone until police officers have arrived, and
+- contact 9-1-1 as early as possible and keep the operator on the phone until police officers have arrived, and

 - ask for the arrestee’s cooperation.

 Sometimes a suspect may attempt to run away after you try to make an arrest.
-If this happens, you can use reasonable force to prevent the suspect from fleeing.
-However, safety considerations should still be given to them.
+If this happens, you can use reasonable force to prevent them from fleeing.
+However, you must still consider their safety.

 3.3.
 Don’t be a hero